Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Introduction

 \section{Introduction}

-Spiking Neural Networks (SNNs) have garnered increasing attention \cite{wu2019direct,zheng2021going} as the third generation of neural networks \cite{maass1997networks} in recent years.
-By emulating accumulation-excitation and event-driven behavior characteristics of biological neurons, SNNs have been an attractive option for deployment on devices with limited computing resources with lower power consumption compared to Artificial Neural Networks (ANNs) \cite{akopyan2015truenorth,roy2019towards,davies2018loihi, pei2019towards}.
-However, the limited computing and storage capacity causes a challenge to the implementation of SNNs on these devices, as the deep SNNs with large-scale parameters cannot be directly performed.
+Spiking Neural Networks (SNNs) have received significant attention in recent years~\citep{wu2019direct,zheng2021going} as the third generation of neural networks~\citep{maass1997networks}.
+SNNs are widely employed in resource-constrained hardware~\citep{akopyan2015truenorth, davies2018loihi, pei2019towards, sushi}, relying on energy-efficient and multiplication-free advantages from sparse spike signals.

-Network pruning provides prospect of reducing the computing and storage overhead.
-Researchers have made a lot of efforts on the unstructured pruning of SNNs.
-Some works are inspired by the human brain. \cite{kundu2021spike} modeled the synapse regeneration process, while \cite{qi2018jointly} designed a connection gate to prune synapses during training. \cite{kappel2015network} modeled synaptic plasticity and spine motility to optimize network structure and connections.
-Recent researches on SNN pruning more reference with the techniques used in ANN pruning.
-Some works used predefined thresholds to remove weak weights of the model in the learning process \cite{neftci2016stochastic,liu2019application}. \cite{kim2022exploring} explored the lottery ticket hypothesis with Iterative Magnitude Pruning (IMP) in SNN pruning. \cite{deng2021comprehensive} combined spatio-temporal backpropagation (STBP) and alternating direction method of multipliers (ADMM) and proposed a regularization method based on activity. \cite{ijcai2021-236} improved the Deep-R method with a weight regeneration mechanism.
+The limited computational and storage resources of hareware pose challenges to implementing deep SNNs with large-scale parameters.
+Network pruning provides a potential solution to address resource issues.
+There have been a lot of efforts to unstructured pruning for SNNs.
+Methods inspired by the human brain include modeling synaptic regeneration processes~\citep{kundu2021spike} and dendritic motion~\citep{kappel2015network}.
+Recent efforts reference to techniques from Artificial Neural Network (ANN) pruning. \citet{kim2022exploring} explored the ``lottery ticket" hypothesis in SNN pruning with Iterative Magnitude Pruning (IMP). \citet{deng2021comprehensive} combined Spatio-Temporal Backpropagation (STBP) and Alternating Direction Method of Multipliers (ADMM) and proposed an activity-based regularization method.
+Grad R~\citep{ijcai2021-236} improved the Deep R method by introducing a weight regeneration mechanism.
+RCMO-SNN~\citep{chen2023resource} proposed an end-to-end Minimax optimization method for sparse learning.